samguyer/adel/README.md

 }
 ```

-If you really only want the program to run one time, you can write `aonce`, but the device will not do anything else until it is restarted.
+If you really only want the program to run one time, you can write `aonce`, but once the program completes the device will not do anything else until it is restarted.

 ```{c++}
 void loop()